gispatial/fullstack-engineer-practical/README.md

-# fullstack-engineer-practical
+# Fullstack Engineering Practical
 Setel-Engineering-Test-Assessment-2020 for Grade 4 Full Stack Engineer - R. Aidy
-# Build a blog using Nest.js, TypeScript, React and MongoDB
+## Build using Nest.js, TypeScript, React and MongoDB

-Application repo for a simple blog application built with Nest.js, TypeScript, React and MongoDB.
+Application repo for a orders application built with Nest.js, TypeScript, React and MongoDB.

 ## Getting Started
-This prototype is divided into two separate sections.
+This app is divided into two separate sections.
 Namely the Backend ( Built with Nest.js) and the frontend ( Built with React ).

 Install TypeScript globally on your machine if you don't have it installed already: